 Street Survey – August 2019

-In mid-August, representatives of the Broadway Subway Project will be asking people on the street and in busy areas about why they’ve come to the area, how they traveled there, and other related information.
+In mid-August, representatives of the Broadway Subway Project asked people on the street and in busy areas about why they’ve come to the area, how they traveled there, and other related information.
 This voluntary research will supplement our ongoing survey of local businesses to better understand business and public access needs and interests.
 This will help us and our partners at the City of Vancouver and TransLink learn more about how and why people come to Broadway to inform traffic and construction management and mitigation plans.

-Business Survey – July through August 2019
+Business Survey – July through August 2019 and ongoing

 The project team will consider the information gathered, along with technical requirements, to create traffic and construction management and mitigation plans.
 It will also be referenced as needed throughout construction and may be shared with project partners such as the City of Vancouver and TransLink.